Durham Castle: Chapels

-The Norman Chapel is the oldest accessible part of the castle built about 1078.
+The Norman Chapel is the oldest accessible part of the castle.
+The exact date of its construction is unclear with 1075 or shortly after 1080 both being possible.
 Its architecture is Anglian in nature, possibly due to forced Anglian labour being used to build it.
+The chapel is in the form of a rectangle 32 ft 10 in by 20 ft 9 in in size.
+The ceiling is supported by six columns each with carved capitals.
+The chapel was originally built against the inside of the castle's inner baily wall.

 In the 15th century, its three windows were all but blocked up because of the expanded keep.
 It fell into disuse until 1841 when it was used as a corridor through which to access the keep.
 During the Second World War, it was used as a command and observation post for the Royal Air Force.
-The chapel was re-consecrated shortly after the war and is still used for weekly services by the college.
+For the rest of the 1940s it was used as a bike shed.
+The chapel was re-consecrated in the 1950s and is still used for weekly services by the college.
+In the early 2020s the outer walls of the chapel were excavated to reduce problems caused by damp.
+It has been argued by David Rollason that the St Michael's church that William de St-Calais' body was laid in prior to his burial was the Norman chapel.

 Tunstall's Chapel, named after the Bishop of Durham Cuthbert Tunstall, was built in the 16th century and is used for worship within the college.
 It was modified in the 17th century by Bishop Cosin.

 World Heritage status and historic listing designations

 Durham Castle is jointly designated a UNESCO World Heritage Site with Durham Cathedral, a short distance across Palace Green.

-The UNESCO report provides specifics about the Castle's important aspects: Within the Castle precinct are later buildings of the Durham Palatinate, reflecting the Prince-Bishops’ civic responsibilities and privileges.
+The UNESCO report provides specifics about the Castle's important aspects: Within the Castle precinct are later buildings of the Durham Palatinate, reflecting the Prince-Bishops' civic responsibilities and privileges.
 These include the Bishop’s Court (now a library), almshouses, and schools.
 Palace Green, a large open space connecting the various buildings of the site once provided the Prince Bishops with a venue for processions and gatherings befitting their status, and is now still a forum for public events.

 Seventeen elements of the castle are listed, all at the highest Grade, I. These are: the keep, the north and west ranges, the entrance gatehouse, a bastion and twelve sections of the castle walls.